Alighandali/donge_ma/README.md

 # donge_ma
-Calculate the trip fare fairly for each attendee
+Calculate the trip fare fairly for each attendee using **Streamlit** app framework

 "Dong" is a Farsi word for someone's share of a payment